melisa1026/projects/README.md

 Hey,

-These are some of my projects, some were school projects and some are personal projects.
+This directory contains some of my projects, some were school projects and some are personal projects.
 Each folder has a README file with its project descriptions.

 1) Unity games: I got into making games on Unity in the summer (2020) and this folder contains the games I have made since then.
 I created the C# scripts, drawings and animations for these games.